-Naturally, without any clear answers about the Dyatlov Pass incident, the fringe community cites UFOs and Yeti as additional theories.
+Naturally, without any clear answers about the incident, the fringe community cites UFOs and Yeti as additional theories.
 A movie and documentaries have also aired regarding the event, but the mystery has never been solved.

 Case Closed and Reopened

 Through the course of the investigation, the family and friends of the skiers never found any closure.
 Nobody could provide an explanation about the events on Kholat Syakhl mountain.
 Subsequently, the Soviet government closed the file and labeled the cause of the tragedy a “spontaneous force.”

 In February of 2019, the Prosecutor General’s Office of Russia reopened the Dyatlov Pass case as a result of family and international media pressure.
 As they have completely ruled out any criminality in the case, investigators will only consider three possible causes: hurricane, avalanche, and snow slab.
 They planned to send experts in geodesy, metrology, and search-and-rescue back into the field in March 2019.
 Additionally, new examinations of the corpses will take place.
 Officials plan to release the results of the investigation in August.